prideout/flatbin/README.md

     coolness = buf.float32();
 ```

 Suppose the binary starts with a magic 4-byte identifier, followed by `uint32` count, followed by that many floats.
-You want those floats in a typed array, which you can pass straight to WebGL.
+You want those floats in a typed array that you can pass straight to WebGL.
 Easy:

 ```js
 var buf    = new Buffer(this.response),